vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 You will need OpenSSL installed locally, to create a new keypair or validate the download package thumbprint.
 See [OpenSSL](https://www.openssl.org).

 You deploy management clusters from a machine referred to as the _bootstrap machine_, using the Tanzu CLI.
-To connect to Azure, the bootstrap machine must provide the public key part of an SSH key pair.
+To connect to Microsoft Azure, the bootstrap machine must provide the public key part of an SSH key pair.
 If your bootstrap machine does not already have an SSH key pair, you can use a tool such as `ssh-keygen` to generate one.

 1. On your bootstrap machine, run the following `ssh-keygen` command.